-Approximately 10% of the U in the TBP phase was back extracted with a single contact of 0.75 M HNO3 in a 0.024 M iron sulfamate solution in experiment 1.
-Experiment 2 had much smaller U back extraction due to the higher molar concentration of HNO3 in the back extraction solution (Benedict 1982).
-This can also led to lower Pu recovery because 4 M HNO3 much more rapidly oxidizes Fe(II), the agent which reduces Pu, with NO2- than 0.75 M HNO3 (Stoller 1961).
-This is also emphasized in the differences in Pu recovery between cycle 1 and cycle 2 of experiment 2, where cycle 2 back extraction utilized a Fe(II) solution that was a day older.
+In experiment 1, approximately 10% of the U in the TBP phase was back-extracted with a single contact of a solution of 0.024 M iron sulfamate in 0.75 M HNO3.
+Experiment 2 had much smaller U back-extraction due to the higher molar concentration of HNO3 in the back-extraction solution (Benedict 1982).
+This can also lead to lower Pu recovery because 4 M HNO3 much more rapidly oxidizes Fe(II), the agent which reduces Pu, with NO2- than 0.75 M HNO3 (Stoller 1961).
+This is also emphasized in the differences in Pu recovery between cycle 1 and cycle 2 of experiment 2, where cycle 2 back-extraction utilized a Fe(II) solution that was a day older.

-The DF calculations utilized concentration ratios between contaminants that were normalized to the Pu concentration per Equation 3, with the initial solution as the stock solution and the final solution as the back-extracted Pu.
+The DF calculations utilized concentration ratios between contaminants that were normalized to the Pu concentration per Equation 3, with the initial solution being the working solution and the final solution being the back-extracted Pu.
 Both experiment 1 and experiment 2 first cycle DF values are shown in Table 2.
-Cycle 2 of experiment 2 is not depicted because of the low signal in the mass spectrometry machine for these samples.
+Cycle 2 of experiment 2 is not shown because the data were below background for these samples.

 Table 2 Decontamination factors for single and multiple contacts PUREX.
+Results have been corrected to equal contact volumes between aqueous and organic solutions during both extraction and back-extraction, as well as zero hold-up volume.